Just as ‘health & fitness’ are essential for non-vegans, vegans are no exception.

 - Kidney beans (35 mg of Calcium per 100 grams of boiled Kidney beans)

-- Fortified/enriched vegan bread
+- Fortified/enriched bread

 - Flour fortified with calcium